 Erlang introduced monitors and links to build fault-tolerant systems.
-A monitor is a oneway connection between a pair of actors, where the monitoring actor is notified in case the monitored actor fails.
+A monitor is a one-way connection between a pair of actors, where the monitoring actor is notified in case the monitored actor fails.
 Monitors send DOWN messages which are dropped by the receiver unless its behavior explicitly provides a handle for them.
 Links provide a bidirectional connection and, per default, crash the receiver of the EXIT message with the same reason.
 Links and monitors are designed to work in local as well as remote cases.
 When observing remote actors, failures are not limited to crashes of actors, but include link and node failure.
 The detection of failures and liveliness in Erlang is discussed in [23].
-The failures of remote nodes are detected using heartbeats, also referred to as ticks3.
+The failures of remote nodes are detected using heartbeats, also referred to as ticks 3.
 A node is considered down when a configurable number of consecutive ticks sent by it do not arrive.

-Akka uses heartbeats as well [21], but implements an accrual failure detector.
-Specifically, Akka uses the " φ Accrual Failure Detector" by Hayashibara et al. [41], which aims to be flexible and adapt to shifting network conditions.
+Akka uses the " φ Accrual Failure Detector" by Hayashibara et al. [41], which aims to be flexible and adapt to shifting network conditions.
 The failure detector stores the arrival times of recent heartbeats to extrapolate the probability that the next heartbeat message arrives in the future, i.e., that it arrives more than t time units after the last heartbeat where t is the interval between the receipt of the last heartbeat and the current point in time.
 The suspicion level φ is then calculated as the negative logarithm of the probability that the heartbeat arrives at the current point in time.